 The Second World War finally came to an end on 7 May 1945, when the Germans surrendered unconditionally to the Allied Forces.
 This day became known as 'Victory in Europe', or VE Day.
 However, there was still fighting going on in the Far East until 15 August, when Japan surrendered and the war finally ended completely.
 This day was called 'Victory in Japan', or VJ Day.

-Both events were celebrated with enormous enthusiasm and great joy all over the country.
-As these images above demonstrate, the people of Leeds were keen to mark the occasion.
+Both events were celebrated with enormous enthusiasm and great joy all over the country, and the people of Leeds were keen to mark the occasion.

 Victory celebrations in Leeds

-The fourth photo shown was taken at 1.30am on VJ Day, 15 August 1945.
+The photo below was taken at 1.30am on VJ Day, 15 August 1945.
 The serviceman at the front is making the 'V' for Victory sign, made popular by Winston Churchill.
 There are some children at the back of the crowd, plainly excited by being allowed up so late.

 The war was finally over, but it would be many years before the country could return to normal.